 ATMs are extremely common in most major cities and towns.
 You’ll find them at bank branches, on street corners, at major stores such as Tesco Lotus and 7-Eleven and in shopping malls.
 You’ll also find them in major airports.

-The following are five of Thailand’s best-known banks:
+The following are five of Thailand’s best-known banks.
+Click on the bank’s name to visit its online ATM locator:

 You might not find ATMs in rural areas and on some of the lesser-known islands.
 So, if you plan on venturing somewhere off the beaten track, it’s best to withdraw money beforehand.

-Thai ATMs work with MasterCard (Cirrus, Maestro) and Visa (Plus) cards.
+Thai ATMs work with Cirrus, Maestro, MasterCard and Visa (Plus) cards.
 Your bank can confirm whether your card belongs to one of these networks.
 ATMs should display the logos of all networks they work with.
-You can also find a network ATM near you by using:
+You can also find a network ATM near you by using the Visa ATM locator or the MasterCard ATM locator.

 Thai ATMs work with chip-and-pin type cards and with cards that have just a magnetic stripe at the back.
 They also accept both four-digit and six-digit PIN numbers.
 However, Thai ATM keypads don’t have letters, so you’ll need to remember your PIN numerically.